melezhik/swat/README.md

 # Generators

 Swat entries generators is the way to _create new swat entries on the fly_.
 Technically speaking it's just a perl code which should return an array reference:
-Generators are very close to perl expressions ( generators code is also get evaled ) with maijor difference:
+Generators are very close to perl expressions ( generators code is also get evaled ) with major difference:

 Value returned from generator's code should be  array reference.
 The array is passed back to swat parser so it can create new swat entries from it.